Jump to content

 Truthtell Diminutive - $2500 / 2

 Healing Concoction: This is a concoction created using the Pharmaceutical crafting skill.
-This provides Hit Points back to the person that takes the substance.
+This provides Hit Points back to the person who takes the substance.
 The substance has to be taken through some device such as Pill Capsules, Syringe, Spray Bottle, or Spray Grenade.
-Each has there own delivery method.
+Each has its own delivery method.

-Healing Concoction can heal for d6, d8, d10 or d12 dice which is determined by the Tech Level of the concoction.
-The number and type of dice is used too determined by the Craft Rank.
-The number of dice is equated to the concentration of the concoction while the tech level determines the die type.
+Healing Concoction can heal for d6, d8, d10, or d12 dice, which is determined by the Tech Level of the concoction.
+The number and type of dice are determined by the Craft Rank.
+The number of dice is equated to the concentration of the concoction, while the tech level determines the die type.
 A 4d6 requires a Pharmaceutical skill rank of 4.
 (4 Ranks because there are 4 dice to roll, and no additional ranks required because the Xd6 is a Tech level 1 concoction.)
 While a 4d10 requires a Pharmaceutical skill rank of 5.
 (4 Ranks because there are 4 dice to roll, and +1 additional rank required because the Xd10 is a Tech level 3 concoction.)
-Tech 1 and 2 do not require any additional ranks while Tech 3 requires +1 Rank and Tech 4 requires +2 rank.
+Tech 1 and 2 do not require any additional ranks, while Tech 3 requires +1 Rank and Tech 4 requires +2 Rank.

 Below is a Table that shows the Die Level, Number of Dice, Craft Rank, Price, and Procure Difficulty.